ceph/calamari-clients/dashboard/README.md

 What Marionette does not provide is a state machine for managing state transitions between the various sub modules.
 Jake Gordon's [StateMachine](https://github.com/jakesgordon/javascript-state-machine) implementation wrapped around Backbone's default [Router](http://backbonejs.org/#Router) implementation does.
 Router takes care of the history API and navigation so that back and forward events are handled correctly by the browser.

 Marionette uses Backbone.Wreqr to handle messaging.
 We make wide spread use of Event Aggregator across this app.
 We also use Request Response for handling synchronous queries.
 We do not use commands.
 This gives us a nice boundary between components to signal global events without being too knowledgeable about the sinks.
+This usage tries to follow Addy Osmani's [Mediator Pattern](http://addyosmani.com/largescalejavascript#mediatorpattern)

 The 3 main events at the global level are